 Computed tomography (CT) scanning combines special x-ray equipment with sophisticated computers to produce pictures of the inside of the body.
 Low-dose CT (LDCT) scans produce images of sufficient quality to detect many lung diseases or abnormalities but use up to 70% less radiation than a regular CT scan.
 The scan is normally performed while lying on your back on a table.
 No IV or oral contrast medications are required for LDCTs.

-The Cancer Institute’s Center for Integrative Oncology and Survivorship of Greenville Health System has been named a Screening Center of Excellence by the Lung Cancer Alliance (LCA) for its ongoing commitment to responsible lung cancer screening.
-This center is one of five in the state of South Carolina and of the 250 nationally recognized sites.
+The Cancer Institute’s Center for Integrative Oncology and Survivorship of Greenville Health System has been named a Screening Center of Excellence by GO2 for its ongoing commitment to responsible lung cancer screening.

 CIOS is advancing cancer care through donor gifts and partnerships.
-The Office of Philanthropy & Partnership, the philanthropic arm of Greenville Health System, seeks gifts of time, talent and treasure from the community.
+The Office of Philanthropy, the philanthropic arm of Prisma Health, seeks gifts of time, talent and treasure from the community.

 The gift of your time is invaluable.
 We depend on volunteers to help us deliver an all around positive patient experience.